madetech/blog/continuous_delivery_ebook/07_feature_toggles.md

 When practising Continuous Delivery, it's important that your application is deployable at all times.
 This can introduce some challenges, especially when you have features that span multiple builds, or bug fixes that need to get into production quickly.

 In this article, we're going to look at some of the techniques that we use to keep our applications deployable.
 We'll look at why branches (particularly long-lived ones) can be the kiss-of-death for a continuous integration project.
-Why techniques like feature toggles are useful, but should be used with caution.
-And why you should focus on actually delivering small incremental changes to production, as this will make everything else much easier.
+Why techniques like feature toggles are useful, but should be used with caution, and why you should focus on actually delivering small incremental changes to production.

 ###Decoupling deployment and release
 I'm sure we've all run into this problem before: You've got a set of changes that have been in development for weeks.
 For whatever reason, they cannot be deployed through to production.
-Suddenly there is a small bugfix that is urgently required and which need to be deployed right away.
+Suddenly there is a small bugfix that is urgently required and which needs to be deployed right away.
 What do you do?

 It is time to start looking at ways in which you can decouple the deployment and release of your code changes.